 Research is both basic and applied, to further understanding of underlying biological mechanisms and psychological theories, and to result in translation and application of this understanding into interventions and improvements in health for the whole of society.
 Research focuses on both clinical and general populations, covers a range of behaviours and psychological conditions, and uses a variety of methodologies.

-The group has strengths particularly, in eating behaviours, eating disorders, physical activity, sleep, stress, psycho-oncology, asthma, antisocial and deviant behaviours and clinical psychology and psychotherapies.
+The group has strengths particularly, in eating behaviours, eating disorders, physical activity, sleep, stress reactivity and chronic stress, psycho-oncology, asthma, antisocial and deviant behaviours and clinical psychology and psychotherapies.
 They lean towards interventions that are behavioural and/or involve emerging technologies, e.g. gaming technology, websites, mobile phone apps.
 This increasing use of emerging technologies has also resulted in more research with a focus on online behaviours, and aspects of cyber security, online safety and wellbeing.

 Face Processing Research Group